 Sbas

-SBAS (Satellite Based Augmentation System)

-SBAS improves the accuracy and reliability of GNSS by correcting signal measurement errors and by providing information about the accuracy, integrity and availability of GNSS signals as identified in IALA Guideline 1152 considering the SBAS Maritime Service SiS and
+The performance of GNSSs can be improved by regional Satellite-based Augmentation Systems (SBAS).
+SBAS improves the accuracy and reliability of GNSS information by monitoring GNSS signals, computing and providing corrections.
+SBAS enabled receivers are able to receive these differential corrections and integrity messages, and include these as an input to the position calculation.
+SBAS information is typically broadcasted over the covered area using geostationary satellites that serve as an augmentation, or overlay to the original GNSS signal, as identified in IALA Guideline 1152, on which an SBAS Maritime Service based on signal in space (SiS) is introduced.
+However, SBAS corrections and integrity messages can be also transmitted by different by different channels, such as the internet , or specific infrastructures (MF-radiobeacon and AIS) as explained in IALA Guideline G1129.

 Originally SBAS was developed for aviation users; their use in the maritime domain is increasing enhancing the marine safety for harbour approaches and coastal navigation.
 IMO recognize GNSS as part of WWRNS only for ocean areas where required performance levels can be achieved without using augmentation systems [e.g. IMO Circular SN.1/Circ.329].
 In order to achieve the levels of performance required in IMO Resolution A.1046(27) for coastal areas and harbour approaches, augmentation of GNSS is needed.

-The introduction of SBAS corrections tailored to the mariners could follow a short and a medium time approach so as to complement the DGNSS network:
+It is important to mention that the introduction of SBAS corrections and integrity information could follow a short and medium time strategy for it deployment in the maritime ecosystem.
+It was studied how the SBAS data can be used via existent maritime service provider’ AtoN.
+Thus, a feasible strategy, to bring the benefits of SBAS into the maritime ecosystem, may be:

-The short term solution for providing EGNOS corrections to mariners is identifies in IALA G1129 the Retransmission of SBAS corrections using MF‐Radiobeacon and AIS.
+In the short term, SBAS corrections can complement DGNSS network.
+As it is introduced in IALA G1129 “The retransmission of SBAS corrections using MF-radiobeacons and AIS”, SBAS messages can be used for the generation of local area corrections in RTCM format, which brings a solution compatible with the user equipment already deployed.

-The medium term solution is developing the SBAS Maritime Service Signal in Space (SiS) according to IMO Res.1046 Operational Requirements.
-At the time of writing this Guideline, the SBAS Maritime Service is under development.
+Then, the medium term solution would be focus in the developing of a maritime service, based in the SBAS Signal in Space (SiS), according to IMO Res.1046 operational requirements.
+In fact, at the time of writing this Guideline the European GNSS Agency (GSA) is working on the development of an EGNOS maritime service that will be declared in a near future.

-A long term SBAS Maritime Service is under definition which considers the Operational requirements of IMO Res.915, multi-frequency and multi-constellation.
+In the long term, an SBAS maritime service aligned with the operational requirements of IMO Res.915, based on SiS and GNSS multi-frequency and multi-constellation, could be foreseen.
+Such a service will bring substantial benefits in the accuracy, integrity and coverage of the augmented GNSS signals.

 IMO Resolution A.1046(27) requires that governments or organizations owning and operating the recognized radionavigation systems should state formally that the system is operational and available for use by merchant shipping.
 Some Governments owning SBAS as the European Commission, Australia or recently the Republic of Korea are supporting the operational use of SBAS in the maritime areas.
 IALA is developing an approach that will allow augmentation service providers to recognise a maritime user and encourage Governments in this recognition.

-The development of the tailored SBAS service SiS for the maritime community includes:
+The development of the tailored SBAS service SiS for the maritime community shall include:

-The definition of a Service Provision Scheme considering the roles and responsibilities of each stakeholder involved.
+The definition of a Service Provision Scheme , a document that identifies the involved stakeholders, its roles and responsibilities.
+But also it identifies the communication channels, and the information that shall be transmitted between actors, and how it is consumed by the users.